Evaan2001/Peer-To-Peer-Chat/README.md

 <div align="center">

 In the early days of networking, it was a common practice to connect users through 1 central server.
 However, if that central server was compromised (say by cyber-security attacks) or if it needed to be temporarily paused (maybe for hardware maintenance/upgrades), the entire network would have to shut down.
-That's when P2P networks came where each client (user) serves as an independent server, thus eliminating the need for and minimizing the risks associated with just 1 central server
+That's when P2P networks came where each client (user) serves as an independent server, thus eliminating the need for and minimizing the risks associated with just 1 central server.
+For some FAQs on the P2P network design, check out the [https://github.com/Evaan2001/Peer-To-Peer-Chat/blob/main/QUESTIONS.txt](Questions.txt) file in this repo.
 </div>

 <h2 align="center">